claravilla/tea-cupper/README.md

 - If the player crashes into an obstacle, it's reset to starting position, until the lives run out.
 - If the player reaches the teapot, it wins.
 - If the player runs out of lives, it loses.
-- If the time elapsed and the player hasn't reached the teapoit, it loses.
+- If the time elapsed and the player hasn't reached the teapot, it loses.

 ## HOW THE GAME WORKS
 The game is structured as a grid, where obstacles and player move.
 All positioning is done following the grid and cells dimensions.